-The University of Minnesota Duluth knew it was getting a proven winner and a highly-respected softball mind when it hired Jen Walter two summers ago.
+Jen Walter is in her fourth season as head coach of the University of Minnesota Duluth softball team.
+The Bulldogs knew they were getting a proven winner and a highly-respected softball mind when they hired Walter three summers ago.

 So far, so good.

-In two short seasons at the controls of the Bulldog program, Walter has posted back-to-back 35-win seasons, accumulating a 70-37 overall record while going 39-17 in league play (including 18-10 in 2017 when it placed fourth in the 16-team standings).
-Last spring, UMD compiled a .974 fielding percentage -- the best figure in program history - - to rank 11th among all NCAA Division II clubs and put two juniors -- centerfielder Hannah Schmoll and second baseman Natalie Wright on the Northern Sun Intercollegiate Conference Gold Glove Team.
+In her three seasons at the controls of the Bulldog program, Walter has accumulated a 114-53 overall record while going 59-23 in league play.
+Two springs ago, UMD compiled a .974 fielding percentage -- the best figure in program history - - to rank 11th among all NCAA Division II clubs and put two juniors -- centerfielder Hannah Schmoll and second baseman Natalie Wright on the Northern Sun Intercollegiate Conference Gold Glove Team.
 Wright also secured All-NSIC first team honors for the second year in a row in addition to joining five of her teammates (Schmoll, senior pitcher Sam Hartmann, sophomore pitcher Valerie Hohol, junior shortstop Becky Smith) as NSIC All-Academic Team qualifiers.
 Hartmann also landed herself a prestigious NSIC Myles Brand All-Academic with Distinction Award while Hohol, who maintains a perfect 4.00 earned the 2017 NSIC Elite 18 Award winner for softball.

 Walter made quite the splash during her debut season at UMD as not only did the Bulldogs set a team record for NSIC victories by finishing 21-7 (good for a second-place finish and just one game back of league champion Minnesota State University-Mankato), but they returned to the NCAA Division II Tournament for the first time since 2012.
 Along they way, they amassed a 35-17 overall mark and shattered or equaled nearly one dozen team and individual records.